 Where to Find Sewing Classes in Rochester, NY

-Although the Rochester, NY, area has a limited number of schools and organizations that provide formal training in sewing, both a community college and a university art gallery offer degree programs or individual courses in this skills-based area.
-Read about the instructional options here, and find a table with important information about program costs.
-A brief paragraph about other school options for home or professional sewers can be found after the table.
+Although the Rochester, NY, area has a limited number of schools and organizations that provide formal training in sewing, one community college offers a degree program and a certificate related to this skills-based area.
+Read about the instructional options here, and find a table with important information about program cost.
+A brief paragraph about another option for home or professional sewers can be found near the end of the article.

-- Genesee Community College in Batavia, part of the State University of New York (SUNY), is located between Buffalo and Rochester, NY, about 32 miles from the latter's downtown.
-The college offers a 2-year degree in fashion.
+- Genesee Community College in Batavia is located between Buffalo and Rochester, NY, about 32 miles from the latter's downtown.
+The college is part of the State University of New York (SUNY) system and offers a 2-year degree in fashion business.

-This table is designed to provide you with at-a-glance facts about Genesee Community College and the University of Rochester.
+This table is designed to provide you with at-a-glance facts about Genesee Community College.
 In addition to tuition and program costs, it includes admission and graduation statistics.

 Genesee Community College